-- These factors are all essential to future employability, earnings potential, and thus the economic well-being of students and communities.
+Study abroad is essential to future employability, earnings potential, and the economic well-being of students and communities.

 IIE’s Generation Study AbroadTM aims to breakdown the perceptions of study abroad as expensive and elitist.
 Studying abroad is affordable and the Institute has many resources available to help students and their parents plan accordingly.
 We must ensure that this generation and future generations of the U.S. workforce possess knowledge of other countries and cultures and are competent in languages other than English.
 It is more important now than ever for Americans to gain global competency skills so that they can succeed in the global marketplace.

 "The ability to work across cultures is no longer a nice-to-have skill set for elite executives; every year it becomes more essential to finding any job at all.
 A machine operator at a plant in Topeka that exports aircraft parts to Brazil needs to know how to interact effectively when Brazilian customers come to visit.
 A nurse’s aide at a Houston hospital that serves a large Hispanic community has to communicate with family members in ways that encourage rather than discourage patient compliance." - Stacie Nevadomski Berdan

 "The beauty of studying abroad is gaining a broader understanding of other cultures.
 Having access to other people and building relationships with those people on their home turf enables one to think more creatively and flexibly, necessary skills in today’s competitive work environment.
 If a student can bring that understanding and knowledge back to the USA, the sky’s the limit!" – Frank Abate, Division Manager, JM&A Group